 In the interest of facilitating the logistics of some outings, it is customary that participants make car-pooling arrangements.
 The Sierra Club does not have insurance for carpooling arrangements and assumes no liability for them.
 Carpooling, ride sharing or anything similar is strictly a private arrangement among the participants.
 Participants assume the risks associated with this travel.

 2 quarts of water, rain gear, sturdy hiking shoes, hiking stick, hat/visor, and lunch.

-Classification of Hikes: (E)=Education/Interpretation (C) Conservation (F) Family/Fun (S) Service
+Classification of Hikes (E)=Education/Interpretation (C) Conservation (F) Family/Fun (S) Service

-Kaloli to Hāʻena (Shipman Beach)(E)
+Kaloli to Haena (Shipman Beach)(E)

 Puna District, easy/6 miles, sea level

 Hike on a historic trail in Puna from Paradise Park to the beach at Haena.
 The trail used to be an inland carriage road.
 At Haena Beach, we will see Nene at the Shipman estate and turtles at Haena Beach.
 Wear sturdy shoes and bring water, a rain poncho, a swimsuit and lunch.
 Leader: Linda Larish, text or call (808) 657-9640.

 Hawaii Volcanoes National Park, moderate/4-5 miles, E @ 3800 ft +/- 480 ft